iharshit-garg/AIG-Security-Analyst/README.md

 - Demonstrates automation and scripting skills for real-world cybersecurity scenarios.

 ### 📄 Final Report
-- The full documentation of tasks, steps taken, and outputs from the job simulation is included in the `Forage_Report` folder.
+- The full documentation of tasks, steps taken, and outputs from the job simulation is included in the '`AIG-Security-Analyst-Report` docx file'.

 ## 💻 Technologies Used
 - Python 3
 - RockYou.txt dictionary (common password list)
 - ZIP file handling (`zipfile` module)
 - Security concepts: CVEs, brute-forcing, patch advisory

-## 🏁 Outcome
-Successfully completed the AIG Cybersecurity Simulation via Forage.
-This project reflects core skills in incident response, scripting, and vulnerability communication.